 A patient who has sleep apnea should seek treatment as soon as possible.
 Oral sleep appliance therapy is discreet, comfortable and potentially life-saving.
-Dr. Nikki Ancona offers sleep apnea treatment from the comfort of our Montclair, CA dentist office.
+We offer sleep apnea treatment from the comfort of our Montclair, CA dentist office.

 Replacing missing teeth is necessary for preserving the function and health of your smile.
 Even one missing tooth presents the possibility of secondary dental health concerns and an overall deterioration in oral health.

 Modern dentistry provides innovative, highly effective and natural looking solutions for replacing missing teeth.
 Dental restorations look and function like natural teeth due to improvements in digital imaging and dental materials.
 Montclair Plaza Dental Office utilizes the latest in dental technology and materials to help provide patients with lasting solutions for missing teeth.